HP 9000 715 Workstations

 audio

-HP 9000 715 are 32-bit PA-RISC workstations from HP from the mid-1990s.
-Often used for technical design, CAD/CAM and engineering, the 715 were powerful, expandable HP-UX systems.
-They were popular computers when Unix workstations were used for technical computing in the 90s.
+HP 9000 715 are 32-bit PA-RISC workstations released by HP in two groups in the mid-1990s.
+Often used for technical design, CAD/CAM and engineering, 715 workstations were powerful, expandable HP-UX systems and a popular choice of the RISC and Unix-era of the 1990s.

 HP 9000 715